tianheg/til/css/add-different-padding-to-each-side-of-an-element.md

 CSS allows you to control the `padding` of all four individual sides of an element with the `padding-top`, `padding-right`, `padding-bottom`, and `padding-left` properties.

+Use Clockwise Notation to Specify the Padding of an Element

 [source](https://www.freecodecamp.org/learn/responsive-web-design/basic-css/add-different-padding-to-each-side-of-an-element)